-The European Money Markets Institute has established over the years robust and sound practices for the prevention, identification, and management of conflicts of interest.
+Even though the year 2021 was still strongly affected by the Covid-19 pandemic, the European Money Markets Institute successfully continued the implementation of robust and sound practices for the prevention, identification, and management of conflicts of interest.

-In 2020, the main focus of the Conflicts of Interest Oversight Committee ('CIOC') was the assessment of the Conflicts of Interest Policy and Procedure to prepare for its update in 2021, and the management of actual or perceived conflicts of interest.
+In 2021, the main focus of the work of the Conflicts of Interest Oversight Committee ('CIOC') was the review of the Conflicts of Interest Policy and Procedure, with a continuous focus on the management of actual or perceived conflicts of interest.

 The CIOC also closely monitored the control framework concerning conflicts of interest.
-In addition, the CIOC continued to promote awareness and best practices at all levels of The European Money Markets Institute.
+In addition, the CIOC continued to promote awareness and best practices at all levels of the European Money Markets Institute.

-As Chairman of the CIOC, I thank the other members of the Committee for their active contribution.
+As Chairman of the CIOC, I thank my colleagues in the Committee for their active contribution.
 I also thank the CEO of the European Money Markets Institute and the staff members for their support and assistance.

-The CIOC is committed to continuously support The European Money Markets Institute with its expertise and independent judgement for the consolidation and further enhancement of its conflicts of interest management, in the public interest.
+The CIOC is committed to continuously support the European Money Markets Institute with its expertise and independent judgement for the consolidation and further enhancement of its conflicts of interest management, in the public interest.